Computational Approaches for Grocery Home Delivery Services: Conclusion

 \section{Conclusion}

-In this work, we presented the \slotoptprob ~(\SOP) that occurs in the context of \AttendedHomeDelivery ~(\AHD) services. \AHD systems are used whenever a retailing company offers online shopping services that require that customers must be present when their deliveries arrive.
-Therefore, the retail company and the customer must both agree on a time window during which delivery can be guaranteed.
-Although online grocery shopping services, as offered by most major grocery retailers nowadays, constitute the most prominent use case of \AHD services, there are many related fields of application such as maintenance and repair services, on-demand mobility services, patient home health care services, etc.
+In this work, we considered an \textit{Attended Home Delivery} \AHD system in the context of an online grocery shopping service offered by an international retailer. \AHDN systems are used whenever the customers must be present when their deliveries arrive.
+Therefore, the company and the customer must both agree on a time window during which the delivery can be guaranteed.

-The \SOP is concerned with finding the maximal number of feasible delivery time slots during which a new customer order can be added into an existing delivery schedule.
-It is common practice to hide certain delivery options from the customer or offer them at different rates in order to steer the incoming demand such that the expected profit is maximized.
-In any case, before offering delivery time windows to a customer, their availability must be validated.
-Thus, the SOP must be solved quickly in order to guarantee a smooth booking process.

-We proposed a novel \AdaptiveNeigborhoodSearch~(\ANS) heuristic to solve the \SOP efficiently.
-The ANS heuristic is designed to handle overlapping delivery time windows, as their use is common practice in grocery home delivery services.
-Hence, the \ANS can decide the feasibility of accepting a new customer order (based on a given delivery schedule) during a given delivery time slot in a computationally efficient manner.

-Finally, we provided a computational study that assesses our \ANS heuristic on a diverse set of benchmark instances that are designed to mimic the real-world set-up of a leading grocery retailer.